NTNU-IHB/Vico/README.md

 ### Scripting

-[kts](https://github.com/markaren/kts) can be used to run arbitrary Kotlin code with maven dependencies, which means that you may use Vico as a dependency in your script.
+[kts](https://github.com/markaren/kts) can be used to run arbitrary Kotlin code with maven dependencies, which means that you may use Vico as a dependency in your script. kts is bundled with the vico CLI for convenience (`vico eval`).

 ### How to build

 Simple execute `./gradlew build` in a shell.
 The CLI will be located under `cli/build/install`. <br>
-To publish the library to your local maven installation, execute `./gradlew pulishToMavenLocal`.

 ### Development